 Really, the great thing about the city is that there is something fun around just about every corner, a cute little shop, some delicious eats, a park (literally they’re everywhere)… so we were really able to get out an explore and there’s so much to do within walking distance.

-Some of the places that we ran of of time and didn’t get to really enjoy even though they were on my list are below because if you have time, they’re just too great not to pass up!
+Some of the places below, we didn’t get to enjoy even though they were on my list – but if you have time, they’re just too great not to pass up!

-Walk the John Seigenthaler Pedestrian Bridge at sunset.
+- Walk the John Seigenthaler Pedestrian Bridge at sunset.
 It would give such an amazing view of the city!
-We really tried to make this happen but arrived back to our hotel from dinner too late and our little one was already asleep.
+We really tried to make this happen but arrived back at our hotel from dinner too late and our little one was already asleep.